tensorflow/tfx/package_build/README.md

 distribution using `python setup.py {bdist_wheel,sdist}` to avoid conflicts with the two official `tfx` and `ml-pipelines-sdk` packages.
 Instead, users should build the two packages for distribution with the directions above.

+# Temporary workaround for building `tfx-dev` wheels.

+To minimize dependency issues, the instructions above should be used to build TFX wheel files for deployment.
+As a temporary workaround, the environmental variable `UNSUPPORTED_BUILD_TFX_DEV_WHEEL` may be set to `1` to forcibly enable building and installation of a single `tfx-dev` pip package containing the union of the `tfx` and `ml-pipelines-sdk` packages.
+This workaround may lead to package namespace conflicts and is not recommended or supported, and will be removed in a future version.